hadley/adv-r/c-interface.md

 # R-C interface

-This is a opinionated translation of section 5 ("System and foreign language interfaces") of [Writing R extensions](http://cran.r-project.org/doc/manuals/R-exts.html), focussing on best practices and use with `devtools`, not documenting things that used to be a good dea.
+This is a opinionated re-write of section 5 ("System and foreign language interfaces") of [Writing R extensions](http://cran.r-project.org/doc/manuals/R-exts.html), focussing on best practices and use with modern tools.
 This means it does not cover:

-* The `.C` interface
+* the `.C` interface
-* The old api defined in `Rdefines.h`
+* the old api defined in `Rdefines.h`
+* many esoteric language features that are rarely used

-It focusses mainly on section 5.9, "Handling R objects in C".

-The main point of this guide is to help you read and understand R's C source code.
-It will also help you write C code, but we generally recommend using Rcpp, because of the additional syntax sugar it provides.
+It focusses mainly on section 5.9, "Handling R objects in C", considerably expanding it, and providing many more examples.
+The main point of the guide is to help you read and understand R's C source code.
+It will also help you write your own C functions, but for anything more than the simplest function, we recommend using C++ and Rcpp.

-A substantial amount of R is implemented using the functions and macros described here, so the R source code provides a rich source of examples and "how to do it": do make use of the source code for inspirational examples.

-All examples in this chapter use the `inline` package - this makes it extremely easy to get up and going with C code.
-To see how to translate this code into a package, read the final section.
+All examples in this chapter use the `inline` package - this makes it extremely easy to get up and running with C code.
+Make sure you have it installed and loaded with the following code:

-## Finding the C source code for a function

-`.Primitive`

-`.Internal`
+    install.packages("inline")
+    library(inline)

+You'll also (obviously) need a working C compiler.
+The final section of this chapter shows you how to turn C functions you've created with inline into a package C code.

 ## Calling C functions from R

-Calling C functions from R involves two parts:

-* A C function
-* An R function that calls the C function using `.Call`

-The first argument to `.Call` is the name of the function, followed by its arguments (to a maximum of 65).
-Let's pretend we want to write a C function to add two numbers together.
-The R side of the interface might look like:
+Generally, calling C functions from R involves two parts: a c function, and an R function that uses `.Call`.
+The simple function below adds two numbers together and illustrates some of the important features of coding in C (creating new R vectors, coercing input arguments to the appropriate type and dealing with garbage collection).

+    # In R ----------------------------------------
     add <- function(a, b) {
-      stopifnot(is.numeric(a), is.numeric(b))
       .Call("add", a, b)
     }

-And the C side might look like:
+    # In C ----------------------------------------
     #include <R.h>
     #include <Rinternals.h>